SYMA X5UW quadcopter review

 SYMA X5UW review

-In order to clarify who I need to thank for this product, I checked all my emails.
+To clarify who I need to thank for this product, I checked all my emails.
 I found out that James from Banggood ordered it for me on Oct 18, 2016, but the status remained “Ready To Process”…

 SYMA X5UW review – First impression – Design and build quality